whadafunk/pines/alpine_ovpn/docs/openvpn_config.md

 - **server {ip netmask [nopol]}** - a helper directive that will automatically configure *mode server* and *ifconfig-pool*
 - **server-bridge {gateway netmask pool-start-IP pool-end-IP}**- a helper directive similar to *--server*, which is designed to simplify the configuration of OpenVPN's server mode in ethernet bridging configurations.
-- **topology {subnet | net30 | p2p}** - This refers to layer3/IP topology, and net30 and p2p are not used so much lately.
->Note: Using *--topology subnet* changes the interpretation of the arguments of *--ifconfig* to mean "address netmask", and no longer "*localIP remoteIP*".
 - **auth-user-pass-optional** ; allow connection by clients that do not specify a username/password
 - **disable** ; associate with specific client instance to disable client
 - **ifconfig {l rn}** - l is the IP address of the local VPN endpoint.
 If topology is subnet then rn configures the mask, otherways if topology is p2p or net30, rn represents the peer IP address